PierreWCS/beer-shop/README.md

 ### FEATURES:

+USER:

-- The user can add products to his cart, saved in the localstorage.
+- He can add products to his cart, saved in the localstorage.

+- He can make an order

 - Create an account, login and subscribe to the shop newsletter.

 - Send a message with a contact form on the "about" page.

+ADMIN:

-- If the user is connected with an admin account, he can have an access to the url: /admin.
+If the user is connected with an admin account, he can have an access to the url: /admin.

 - He can manage the products, stocks, and add new products from the website.

+- He can manage the orders

-- He can see the messages from the contact form and people who registered to the newsletter.
+- He can see the messages from the contact form

+- He can see people who registered to the newsletter.

 - He can upload images on the server and manage theses